 Scenario: After making changes to the code, you need to ensure that existing features still work as intended.

-Use Selenium: Automated regression tests help catch unintended side effects of code changes, ensuring that new features don't break existing functionality.
+Use Selenium: Regression Coverage: Selenium supports repeatable validation of existing functionality, helping teams detect unintended breakages during frequent releases of code changes, ensuring that new features don't break existing functionality.

 Scenario: You want to reduce the overall test execution time by running tests concurrently on multiple machines or browsers.